montrealrobotics/DeepRLInTheWorld/README.md

 * Reinforcement Learning to reduce the operating cost of Google data centres by 40%.
   - [Link to Blog](https://deepmind.com/blog/article/deepmind-ai-reduces-google-data-centre-cooling-bill-40)
+  - [Updated work](https://arxiv.org/abs/2211.07357) allows for use on more types of datacenters with better performance.

 * Kindred AI (AI-robotics company) uses Deep Reinforcement Learning to build robots for grasping and manipulation (SORT)
   - [Link to Blog](https://www.kindred.ai/blog/reinforcement-learning-beat-games-such-as-backgammon-and-go-and-is-paving-a-path-for-smarter-robots), [Link to Trailer](https://youtu.be/PtuOAV47Yyg), Link to Product: [1](https://www.kindred.ai/products), [2](https://www.kindred.ai/autograsp)